schmouk/PyRandLib/README.md

 * **_big crush_** is the ultimate set of difficult tests that any **good**  PRNG should definitively pass.

 We give you here below a copy of the resulting table for the PRNGs that have been implemented in **PyRandLib**, as provided in [1], plus the Mersenne twister one which is not implemented in **PyRandLib**.
-We add in this table the evaluations provided by the authors of every new PRNGs that have been described after the publication of [1].
-Fields may be missing then for them.
-A comparison of the computation times for all implemented PRNGs in **PyRandLib** is provided in an another belowing table.
+We add in this table the evaluations provided by the authors of every new PRNGs that have been described and published after the publication of [1].
+Some fields may be missing then for them.
+A comparison of the computation times for all implemented PRNGs in **PyRandLib** is provided in other belowing tables.

 <table>
 <tr><th>PyRandLib class</th><th>TU01 generator name (1)</th><th>Memory Usage</th><th>Period</th><th>SmallCrush fails</th><th>Crush fails</th><th>BigCrush fails</th><th>time-64 bits</th><th>time-32bits</th></tr>